ad1tyara0/raoaditya.github.io/_posts/2017-09-20-getting-started-with-webpack.md

 But wait!
 That's not all webpack does.
 Webpack can help you manage **static assets** like CSS, fonts, images for the front-end.
 You want to minimize your static assets, compile Saas, gzip your files, want source-maps, webpack has you covered.
 There are a large number of **loaders** and **plugins** available for webpack that perform a lot of tasks beyond just bundling.

-Webpack can be used with other tools like npm scripts, Grunt, Gulp to do solve problems it doesn't.
+Webpack can be used with other tools like npm scripts, Grunt, Gulp to solve problems it doesn't.

 ### Getting started